networknt/light-doc/content/concern/audit.md

  * request (the request body, if available)
  * response (the response payload, if set)

-The audit.log is in JSON format and it is easy to be parsed and monitored.
+The audit.log is in JSON format, and it is easy to be parsed and monitored.

-## Configuration
+### Configuration

-The output fields are populated based on the config file audit.yml and here is and example.
+The output fields are populated based on the config file audit.yml and here is an example.

 ```
 # AuditHandler will pick some important fields from headers and tokens and logs into a audit appender.